-The web hosting subject is all over Google and YouTube, with blogs and articles which give you the simple answer to this question – What is web hosting?
-Is web hosting really needed?
+The web hosting subject is all over Google and YouTube, with blogs and articles giving you tons of information on what it is and if it’s needed.

-At first, everyone is a beginner when it comes to websites and how exactly they work, even the experts now were beginners back in the days they were starting off.
+At first, everyone is a beginner when it comes to websites and how exactly they work.
+Even the people who are experts now were beginners back in the days they were starting off.

-We believe that knowledge of web hosting and what it consists of, is vital in order to make the right decisions when choosing to start off your website, and avoid making the mistakes which come with unawareness.
+We believe that knowledge of web hosting and what it consists of is vital.
+When you are informed you are more likely to make the right decisions when choosing to start off your website and avoid making costly mistakes.

-Why do you need a web host to run a website?
+Why do I need a web host to run my website?

 Before we answer this we must understand what a server is.

-Web servers are computers which are stored in spaces of very high security and controlled conditions, sometimes called data centres.
-These computers are the reason you are able to read this article right now on this website from wherever you are.
+Web servers are computers that are stored in spaces of very high security and controlled conditions, sometimes called data centers.
+These computers are the reason you are able to read this article right now on this website, from wherever you are.
 It interconnects users to websites and makes it possible for webpages to exist.

 Now, what’s the relationship between a web host and a server?

-Imagine that Earth is the server.
-Imagine now that every house on Earth is a website filled with furniture and materials which resemble the code, files, and images of the website.
-Houses need a piece of land to be built on, exactly like websites need space on the server to run.
+Imagine that our Earth is the server.
+Now imagine that every house on Earth is a website filled with furniture and materials which resemble the code, files, and images of the website.
+Houses need a piece of land to be built on, exactly like websites need space on a server to run.

-The process of which a website owner pays to rent a space on the server is what we call Web Hosting.
+The process by which a website owner pays to rent a space on the server is what we call Web Hosting.

-The type of hosting you will choose will depend completely on your needs, on your technical and coding skills and on your website’s traffic.
+The type of hosting you will choose will depend completely on your needs.
+It will also largely depend on your technical and coding skills as well as your website’s traffic.

 Let’s Dive into 4 of the main types of hosting and let’s see which one suits you best.

-This is the lowest budget choice and could be exactly what a beginner needs.
+This is the lowest budget choice and is almost always a good enough option for beginners.

-However, bear in mind that shared hosting isn’t built for websites that are used to getting high amounts of traffic.
+However, bear in mind that shared hosting isn’t built for websites that get high amounts of traffic.
 In addition, if some of the hundreds of websites you are sharing resources with, get boosts of traffic, then your website’s performance might get hurt.

 VPS (Virtual Private Server):

-This type of web hosting can be considered as the ‘sandwich’ host between shared hosting and dedicated hosting – which is covered in the next paragraph.
+This type of web hosting can be considered as the ‘sandwich’ between shared hosting and dedicated hosting (covered in the next paragraph).

 This type of hosting costs slightly more than shared hosting but a lot less than dedicated hosting.